jjdelorme/ContosoUniversity/README.md

    +        public SchoolContext(string connectString) : base(connectString) {}
    ```

-1. Configure the service container in `ContosoUniversity\Startup.cs` to add the database context:
+1. To add the database context to the service container, add the following code to the `ConfigureServices` method in the `ContosoUniversity\Startup.cs` file:
    ```diff
    + using ContosoUniversity.DAL;
      ...